-In years gone by the UK has faced some heavy snow.
-It was just over two years ago the Beast from the East brought parts of the country to a snowy standstill, and there have been conflicting reports suggesting it is returning.
+In years gone by the UK has faced some heavy snow; for example, the Beast from the East, which brought parts of the country to a snowy standstill in 2018.
+Let’s look at how trains cope in snowy conditions, and what happens when they don’t.

 Many rail commuters and travellers often ask the question: Why does snow stop trains running?

 It would be easy to think that trains should be able to cope with intense weather conditions and snowfall – but this is usually not the case.

 Rail operators work around-the-clock to make sure passengers travel as safely as possible; there’s no conspiracy to make your day just that bit more frustrating.

 There are actually plenty of factors that may contribute to train cancellations.
 Some are quite obvious, others might surprise you.

 Most British trains tend not to have snowploughs.
-It’s simply not necessary and would be too expensive to ensure every train has a plough attached.
+It’s simply not necessary most of the time and would be too expensive to ensure every train has a plough attached.
 That, paired with the fact the UK doesn’t see a whole lot of snowfall in comparison to other countries, suggests that we won’t be seeing them on all trains anytime soon.

-Instead, Network Rail use a mix of methods, ranging from independent snow ploughs situated between two locomotives to allow ploughing in either direction through deep drifts, to fitting miniature snowploughs to some locomotives clearing the rail surface.
+Network Rail use a mix of methods to clear tracks, ranging from independent snow ploughs situated between two locomotives to allow ploughing in either direction through deep drifts, to fitting miniature snow ploughs to some locomotives clearing the rail surface.
+We also see fences which prevent snow from drifting onto the tracks fitted on many of the major routes.

 Trains are also at a much higher risk in slow areas, for instance, when approaching stations or at points.
 Once the snow has compacted enough to form ice on the tracks, power points can easily be prevented from working.